Links on Android Authority may earn us a commission. Learn more.

 Samsung, the South Korean company probably most well-known for its Galaxy smartphones, also makes smartwatches.
 In the early days, Samsung stuck to the “Gear” moniker for its wearables.
-After the first Samsung Galaxy Watch was announced in 2017, Samsung retired the Gear name, and all following wearables would be known as Galaxy Watches.
+However, after the first Samsung Galaxy Watch was announced in 2017, Samsung retired the Gear name in favor of the title Galaxy Watches.

-Samsung produces the hardware and software for each and every Samsung Galaxy Watch model.
-However, the software situation is worth clarifying a bit more.
+Samsung produces the hardware and software for each and every Samsung Galaxy Watch model, but the software situation is worth clarifying a bit more.
 The first Galaxy smartwatch (known as the Galaxy Gear) ran Google’s then-Android Wear operating system.
-After that device, Samsung dropped Android Wear and used its own operating system, Tizen, for its Gear line of wearables and some of the first Galaxy Watch devices.
+After that device, Samsung dropped Android Wear and used its own operating system, Tizen.

 Samsung has a long, somewhat confusing history in the wearables market.

-Now we have the Samsung Galaxy Watch 4 and Galaxy Watch 4 Classic, which run Google’s Wear OS smartwatch operating system.
-That’s right — Samsung ditched its in-house OS to co-develop the latest version of Wear OS, aptly named Wear OS 3.
+Now we have the Samsung Galaxy Watch 5 series and Galaxy Watch 4 series, both of which run Google’s Wear OS smartwatch operating system.
+Samsung ditched its in-house OS to co-develop the latest version of Wear OS, aptly named Wear OS 3.

 Also read: The best smartwatches you can buy

 Why buy a Samsung Galaxy Watch?